-- Water and sewer improvements for \$132,280
+- Water and sewer improvements for \$313,371 - Generator for \$11,980

-- Driveway and parking lot for office for \$37,100

-- Playground enhancements for \$8,825

 More detailed information about the District's capital assets is presented in the notes to the financial statements.

 Economic Factors

 The District is located in Conroe, Texas.
 The District remains financially viable allowing it to continue providing quality services to its residents.